destination-earth-digital-twins/deode_spatial_verif/README.md

 0. The set_environment.py script creates the required folders (if they do not exist) to save the generated products.
 It is always executed by the main script.

 1. Storage of observations in the appropriate directory.
-This can be done in two ways: i) download observations using the [download](https://github.com/DEODE-NWP/deode_spatial_verif/tree/main?tab=readme-ov-file#scriptsdownloadsdownload_obspy) or [processing](https://github.com/DEODE-NWP/deode_spatial_verif/tree/main?tab=readme-ov-file#scriptsutilspostproccess_opera_var_verifpy) scripts; ii) the link_obs.py script creates the links to the [previously downloaded observational files](https://github.com/DEODE-NWP/deode_spatial_verif/tree/main?tab=readme-ov-file#scriptsutilspostproccess_opera_var_verifpy) in the appropriate folder.
+This can be done in two ways: i) download observations using the [download](https://github.com/DEODE-NWP/deode_spatial_verif/tree/main?tab=readme-ov-file#scriptsdownloadsdownload_obspy) scripts; ii) the link_obs.py script creates the links to the [previously downloaded observational files](https://github.com/destination-earth-digital-twins/deode_spatial_verif/tree/main?tab=readme-ov-file#using-existing-observations) in the appropriate folder.
+If the parameter [accum_hours](https://github.com/destination-earth-digital-twins/deode_spatial_verif?tab=readme-ov-file#observation-config-file-config_obs_dbyaml) > 1, the program computes new files in the same directory with the accumulated values from the **1-h accumulated values** of the observations.
 This way is executed with the `--link_obs` argument of main.py.

 2. The regrid.py script links the simulations of an experiment to the directory (created at initial step) and performs a linear interpolation of the data to the grid of the observations to be verified.
 Additionally, a plot with the experiment data in its original grid is generated.
 This plot allows to check that the variable selected in the experiment is the correct one.
 This step is executed with the `--run_regrid` argument of main.py.